CosiMichele/versionator_mooc/docs/index.md

 # **CyVerse Self-Guided Course**

+!!!
+Warning
+    **THIS IS A SAMPLE PAGE, NAMES AND CONTENT ARE SUBJECT TO CHANGE**

-This self-guided course will take you through the basics of using CyVerse USA.
+This self-guided course will take you through the basics of using CyVerse UK.

 ------------------------------------------------------------------------